patrickwick/binutils/README.md

 Usage: binutils objcopy [options] in-file out-file

 Options:
+  in-file
+  out-file
+      Input and output file paths.
+If you do not specify out-file or if is equivalent to in-file, a temporary file is used and the input file is only overwritten on success.

   -j <section>, --only-section=<section>
       Remove all sections except <section> and the section name table section (.shstrtab).